lenra-io/lesta/README.md

 ### JSON configuration

-The JSON configuration let define many things, like the file paths.
+The JSON configuration allows you to define many things, like the file paths.
 It can be defined in a `lesta` property of your `package.json` file.
 There is [default values](./config/default-config.json) for the configurations: